htcondor/htcondor/docs/admin-manual/ap-policy-configuration.rst

 Of the three roles (AP, CM, EP) in a HTCondor system, the AP is the most common place performance tuning is done.
 The CM is mostly stateless, and can typically scale out to very large pools without much additional work.
 The EP daemons aren't resource intensive.
-However, as the EP stores the state of all the jobs under its control, and persistently stores frequent updates to those jobs, it is not uncommon for the AP to exhaust system resources, like cpu, or disk and network bandwidth.
+However, as the AP stores the state of all the jobs under its control, and persistently stores frequent updates to those jobs, it is not uncommon for the AP to exhaust system resources, like cpu, or disk and network bandwidth.